In a proverbial blaze of glory, Pirates FC lifted the title of Islamic Relief’s 5 a side Charity Tournament this past weekend.

 Under Islamic Relief’s current campaign banner #YemenCantWait, all the proceeds from the tournament, associated sales, and donations are being channeled to the Arab state that has the notoriety of suffering the world’s largest man-made food crisis.
 Millions are starving and have to deal with the added scourge of a cholera outbreak.

 But many hands make light work – and the success of the event – which is being earmarked as an annual experience – can be attributed directly to the wonderful enthusiasm and hard work of the volunteers who were preparing over the past few weeks to make sure that all the boxes were ticked for an afternoon to enthrall soccer-mad youngsters.

 “Tournaments like these are important to remind the youth that they can keep busy with good activities even after the schools have closed – with the added bonus that it benefits those in need,” said organiser Zaheer Rajah

 Spectator and founder of Miles of Smiles, Naadira Kaka had only praise: “The tournament was well organized, absolutely fun, creative and an amazing initiative .”

-Islamic Relief’s Nawaaz Mohammed – the regional fundraising manager is man whose soccer togs are never too far away says: “Although its not possible for everyone to win, each player received a goodie bag for their participation.
+Islamic Relief’s Nawaaz Mohammed – the regional fundraising manager is a man whose soccer togs are never too far away says: “Although it is not possible for everyone to win, each player received a goodie bag for their participation.
 Tournaments are for the team bonding experience, uniting the community and getting them to give back by being socially active.”

 Contact our Johannesburg team if you want to be part of their fundraising events this holiday season.